u759/AllanAI/AIGuidelines/BackendArchitecture.md

 The AllanAI backend is built with Spring Boot and provides RESTful APIs for video upload, processing orchestration, and statistics retrieval.
 It integrates with OpenCV for computer vision analysis of table tennis gameplay.

+### Dataset & Event Annotation Strategy
+- **Benchmark references**: TTNet (CVPR 2020 workshop) demonstrates multi-task inference on the OpenTTGames dataset; AllanAI extends these ideas with modular services and MongoDB persistence.
+- **OpenTTGames alignment**: All matches processed by the backend inherit the dataset convention of 120 fps video, event annotations keyed by frame number, and auxiliary channels for ball coordinates and segmentation masks.
+- **Timestamp guarantees**:
+    - Every detected event stores both `timestampMs` (wall-clock) and `metadata.frameNumber` for precise frame-to-time mapping.
+    - `metadata.eventWindow` preserves the −4/+12 frame slices used during training to provide consistent highlight previews.
+    - MongoDB indexes on `{ "events.timestampMs": 1, "status": 1 }` support Compass-friendly exploration of timestamped data.
+- **Model lifecycle**: Training scripts (external repository) export YOLO/TTNet-like weights; the backend consumes model outputs as JSON event streams or falls back to heuristic detection when model confidence is low.

 ## Architecture Pattern: Layered Architecture

 ```